1:1 Integrative Physiotherapy

 • Follow up appointments are 1 hour.

-• Appointments are available online (when appropriate - please call for a chat if you’d prefer the online option) as a home visit or at the Highland Wellness Centre in Inverness.
+• Appointments are available online (when appropriate - please call for a chat if you’d prefer the online option) or in person at the Kite Centre, in Lochussie (nr Dingwall)

 Mindfulness